DevMountain/simulation-shelfie/README.md

 With this specification/requirement only structure, we believe this project will showcase what you can do as an individual and how you can work with a team at this point of the program.
 Because of this, we feel this project will be worth putting in your portfolio.

-After completing the project, host your project on `https://zeit.co/` and provide your mentor with the link.

 Good luck and work hard!

 # Color Palette & Font